What is Avastin?

 Before taking this medicine

-if you plan to have surgery within the next 4 weeks (28 days).
+you plan to have surgery within the next 4 weeks (28 days); or

-stomach or intestinal bleeding, or perforation (a hole or tear) in your esophagus, stomach, or intestines.
+bleeding problems or a perforation (a hole or tear) in your esophagus, stomach, or intestines; or

 Avastin may cause a woman's ovaries to stop working correctly.
 Symptoms of ovarian failure include 3 or more missed menstrual periods in a row.
-This may affect your fertility (ability to have children).
-Talk to your doctor about your specific risks.
+It may be harder for you to get pregnant while you are using this medicine and after this treatment.
+Talk to your doctor about your individual risk.

 How is Avastin given?